fedebrando/SantaClausProblem/README.md

 ./main3 n_reindeer n_elves n_santa
 ```

 The program runs indefinitely, but you can stop it with `Ctrl+C`.
-If you want to display elves' waiting times, uncomment `#define WAIT_VERBOSE` in `monitor/v3/santa_v3.hpp`.
+If you want to display elves' waiting times, uncomment `#define ELVES_WAIT_TIME_VERBOSE` in `monitor/v3/santa_v3.hpp`.
+Finally, if you want to display last arrived reindeer's waiting time, uncomment `#define LAST_REINDEER_WAIT_TIME_VERBOSE` in the same file.

 ### Multiple Executions